humdrum-tools/vhv-documentation/filter/fb/index.md

 *-	*-
 </script>

-You can hide the number 3 if the display is not necessary because of an existing accidental.
+You can hide the number 3 with the option `-3` (`--hide-three`) if the display is not necessary because of an existing accidental.

 {% include verovio.html
 	source="hide3"